jhauga/data-conversion-test/README.md

 ## INSTRUCTIONS
 ### Local Test Instructions
 1. Make repo based on this template repo.
+2. Either
-2. Upload test files that will be converted to data/quick-test directories.
+   - Upload test files that will be converted to data/quick-test directories.
       - gen - general files tested
       - unq - any unique or focus files tested
+   - Use a ready made config for a command previously tested.
+Use pre-config below:
+      - `` make roffit ``
 3. Read and agree to terms in USAGE_AGREEMENT.md.
 Either:
    - ``` cat USAGE_AGREEMENT.md ```
    - Click [link to file](https://github.com/jhauga/data-conversion-tool/blob/master/USAGE_AGREEMENT.md)